 How to make a video call using the Echo Show

 (Image credit: Future)

-How to make a video call using the Echo Show through the display
+Make a video call through the display

 Step 1: Swipe the right side of the display towards the left to open the Echo Show feature menu.
-On the menu that appears, click communicate.
+On the menu that appears, click Communicate.

+How to make a video call using the Echo Show